KarloFunke/spanpaper/README.md

 2. Go to Appearance > Background
 3. Set the image to the generated wallpaper
 4. Set Adjustment to **Spanned**

-**KDE Plasma:**
-1. Open System Settings > Desktop
-2. Set the wallpaper to the generated image
-3. Choose **Wallpaper Style: Span Across All Displays** (or similar, depending on your version)

 ⚠️⚠️⚠️ IMPORTANT: In "Displays" settings, all monitor bottoms should be aligned!
 Even if a monitor is physically higher, leave them aligned in the OS.